Sometimes it's more natural to have Array::zip rather than Array#zip. Otherwise first array of list became unnecessary

 #4 Updated by Martin Dürst about 3 years ago

 The problem becomes even more obvious in the cases where one starts with an array of arrays:

 The new way is clear and concise.
 The old way is a mess.
 I have definitely met this pattern for zip and product, maybe others.
 I always wished there had been a better way, but the idea I came up with was something like arrays.zips_many or so.
 That might work, too, but Array.zip is quite neat, too.

-#6 Updated by Ilya Vorontsov almost 3 years ago
+#6 Updated by Ilya Vorontsov about 3 years ago

 marcandre (Marc-Andre Lafortune) wrote: